 There are five foundation course weekend classes (conducted Friday evenings 5:00 to 9:00 p.m. and Saturdays 9:00 a.m. to 5:00 p.m.), weekly webinars, elective courses, mentoring, and a Capstone day in April, all delivered live via Zoom.
 The remaining coursework and discussions are conducted on Blackboard.

 Building Your Skills - The Program Modules

 The PCCP incorporates the art and science of coaching.
 We introduce scientific evidence from the fields of positive psychology and neuroscience, as well as emerging coaching theories based on human behavior and development.
 This approach provides the foundation for graduates of the program to be effective coaches in many different settings.

-The program is delivered in a blended learning format: classroom, online, and teleconference.
+The program is delivered live via Zoom.
 Courses are taught in English.
 Program content includes:

 Module One: Context

 As you step into the shoes of a professional coach, you will acquire new skills and adopt a new way of being in the world.
 In Module One, we will honor your transition into this exciting new chapter of your life and begin to explore what it's like to coach and be coached.
 We'll examine the core assumptions of coaching, the purpose of coaching, the primary skills of coaching, and the structure of a coaching relationship and a coaching session.
 You will design a relationship agreement with each other, which can also be used as a model with your clients.
 You'll learn the Duquesne Coaching Model, discover new aspects of yourself and your skills, set personal goals, and create a vision for yourself.
 You'll begin to practice applying your new-found skills immediately in the classroom, with your colleagues, and with practice clients.